wyleyr/recursewithless-site/cv.md

 ## Peer reviewed journal articles {#articles data-tocd="in peer reviewed journals"}

 Lawrence, Richard.
+Forthcoming.
+"Frege, Thomae, and Formalism:
+Shifting Perspectives".
+Journal for the History of Analytical Philosophy.

+Lawrence, Richard.
 2021.
 "Frege, Hankel, and Formalism in the *Foundations*".
 Journal for the History of Analytical Philosophy 9 (11) 5--27. <https://doi.org/10.15173/jhap.v9i11.5007>